Ortus-Solutions/docker-commandbox/README.md

 ENV HEALTHCHECK_URI "http://127.0.0.1:${PORT}/config/Routes.cfm"
 ```

-In the above case, the `setup-env.sh` file performs the server warmup and validation, where in the former case, the built-in `warmup-server.sh` file in build directory accomplishes the task.
+In the above case, the `setup-env.sh` file might perform an additional server warmup and validation, where in the former case, the server was previously warmed up when the image was built.

-Once your `Dockerfile` has downloaded and &ldquo;warmed up&rdquo; the server, you can run the generated image directly, or publish it to a [private registry](https://docs.docker.com/registry/)
+Once your customized `Dockerfile` has has been built, you can run the generated image directly, or publish it to a [private registry](https://docs.docker.com/registry/)

 About CommandBox
 ================